-- Maintain its position as a leading provider of customer service-in particular, the Society intends to increase the profile of its brand and to continue to reinforce its service culture through its "Pride" values, reward structure and continued service monitoring and feedback across all customer interaction points; - Focus on its current account offering as the gateway product to deeper and broader customer relationships and on building scale across all products, in particular through the development of a holistic financial planning service.
-The Society's new banking system, a core delivery of its transformation programme, has delivered the first products in a new range of current accounts designed to attract new customers and provide greater choice to existing customers; - Optimise its distribution facilities to ensure it matches changing customer trends, while providing an efficient and effective means of driving revenue-in particular, the Society has introduced a new internet bank which became operational in 2011 as part of its transformation programme.
-The Society also expects to rationalise its branch network to reduce overlap and update its existing branches and to continue to develop its other electronic distribution channels with a view to reducing costs and increasing customer choice; and - Continue to develop new systems and processes to deliver a range of new banking and savings products and ensure that its processes are orientated to deliver leading customer service-the new banking platform delivered through the transformation programme is a key element of this strategy.
+- Maintain its position as the clear number one for customer satisfaction-in particular, the Society intends to increase the profile of its brand and to continue to reinforce its service culture through its "Pride" values, reward structure and continued service monitoring and feedback across all customer interaction points; - Develop a suite of life-stage specific product propositions, specifically focusing on its current account offering as the gateway to deeper and broader customer relationships and to building scale across all products; - Optimise its distribution facilities to ensure they meet changing customer trends as consumers move into the digital era, while providing an efficient and effective means of driving revenue-in particular, the Society has introduced Nationwide Now, a remote advisory capability and is focused on further developing mobile banking capabilities as well as a tablet banking application.
+The Society also expects to rationalise its branch network with a view to reducing costs and increasing customer choice; and - Continue to develop new systems and capabilities to deliver a 24/7 operating model based on the principles of simplicity, automation, resilience and agility.
+Specifically, the Society intends to focus on the automation of customer servicing and back office processing to ensure delivery of exceptional customer service.

 The Society provides long-term value to its membership through sustainable pricing, actively targeting the delivery of value to its most committed and valuable customers through its status as a mutual.
-The delivery of pricing benefits to members is balanced by the Directors' belief that it is in the long-term best interests of all of the Society's present and future members to target a level of profit that is sufficient to achieve capital self-sufficiency.
-The goal complements the need to achieve sufficient profitability to deliver an appropriate level of return to investors in the Notes.
+The delivery of pricing benefits to members is balanced by the Directors' belief that it is in the long-term best interests of all of the Society's present and future members to target a sufficient level of profitability to mitigate the risk of income statement volatility and enable ongoing investment in the business.

 Given the current media focus on negative banking practices in the UK, the Society intends to continue to emphasise the safety and security its Directors believe is offered by the mutual business model.
 As a building society, the Society's heritage and underlying balance sheet strength is based on accepting retail deposits and lending these to members to purchase residential property.
 The Society intends to continue to adopt a conservative risk appetite and to maintain a strong balance sheet with appropriate levels of capital and liquidity and access to a wide range of funding sources, thereby offering safety and security, and to drive deeper relationships with all stakeholders (including consumers, ratings agencies, regulators, investors and providers of wholesale funding).

 Reflecting its mutual status and the fact that its customers are also it members, the Society intends to continue to provide simple, transparent products and to act as a consumer champion for clarity in financial services.

 The Society operates in a commercially competitive manner, aiming to be as cost-efficient as its competitors in the banking sector in order to maintain its mutual pricing advantage, while providing industry leading levels of employee engagement and enablement.
-In this connection, a shared services approach is expected to be implemented across the Society with a view to reducing costs and improving efficiency.